jimhigson/oboe.js/writing/main/5_Conclusion.md

 inefficient to re-create a new map/array every time an item is not as efficient in immutability as list head-tail type storage

-An imutability wrapper might be possible with defineProperty.
+An immutability wrapper might be possible with defineProperty.
 Can't casually overwrite via assignment but still possible to do defineProperty again.